nareshkumar-h/u2-school-management-ui/README.md

 * Confirm Password
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Acceptance Criteria
 * All input fields are required.
-* User name must contain 3 characters and must not be empty.
+* User name must contain 3 characters and must not be empty.No special characters are allowed.
 * Email id must contain 2 characters before the suffix @gmail.com.
 * Email id entered must not exist in local storage already.
 * Secret code for admins is <strong>Freshwork@2001</strong>.
 Any other code is not accepted for successful registration.